Home

 __init__ | To initialize class attributes | Img, sensor_info, module parameters, platform(for some modules) | None |

-apply_<module_name> | Method with algorithm implementation | Varies across modules | module output ndarray with dtype uint16 |
+apply_<block_name> | Method with algorithm implementation | Varies across blocks | module output ndarray with dtype uint16 |

 save | To save module output | None | None |